MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/add-authentication.md

 If you haven't done it already, install the [Microsoft Bot Framework Emulator](https://aka.ms/bot-framework-emulator-readme).
 See also [Debug with the Emulator](https://aka.ms/bot-framework-emulator-debug-with-emulator).

-In order for the bot sample login to work you must configure the Emulator as shown below:
+In order for the bot sample login to work you must configure the Emulator.

 ### Configure the Emulator for authentication

-If a bot requires authentication, you must configure the Emulator as shown below.
+If a bot requires authentication, you must configure the Emulator.
+To configure:

 1. Start the Emulator.
 1. In the Emulator, select the gear icon &#9881; in the bottom left, or the **Emulator Settings** tab in the upper right.